Trump defends court nominee Kavanaugh, wants to hear from accuser

-WASHINGTON (Reuters) - President Donald Trump on Wednesday said it would be “unfortunate” if the woman who has accused his Supreme Court nominee Brett Kavanaugh of sexual assault did not testify before a U.S. Senate committee, as he stepped up his defense of the conservative federal appeals court judge.
+WASHINGTON (Reuters) - President Donald Trump on Wednesday stepped up his defense of his U.S. Supreme Court pick, saying it is hard to imagine Brett Kavanaugh committed a sexual assault and that it would be unfortunate if the nominee’s accuser does not testify before the Senate.

-Trump answered questions about Kavanaugh, whose nomination is now in jeopardy in the Senate, as he left the White House to visit hurricane-stricken areas in North Carolina and South Carolina.
+Trump made his remarks a day after lawyers for Christine Blasey Ford, a university professor in California, said she would testify before the Senate Judiciary Committee only if the FBI first investigates her allegation that Kavanaugh sexually assaulted her in 1982 when both were high school students in Maryland.

-Christine Blasey Ford, a university professor in California, has accused Kavanaugh of sexually assaulting her in 1982 when both were high school students in suburban Maryland.
-Kavanaugh has denied the allegation.
+The FBI has said it is not investigating the matter.
+Ford’s demand cast doubt on whether a hearing planned by the committee for Monday to hear testimony from Kavanaugh, who has denied the allegation, and Ford will occur.

-The Senate Judiciary Committee, which oversees Supreme Court nominations, has scheduled a hearing for Monday and invited both Ford and Kavanaugh to testify.
-Ford’s lawyers said on Tuesday she would not appear before the Senate until after the FBI investigates the allegations.
-Officials have said the FBI is not looking into the matter.
+The allegation has placed the nomination of Kavanaugh, a conservative federal appeals court judge, in peril.
+The Senate must confirm nominees to lifetime posts of the top U.S. court.

 “Look, if she shows up and makes a credible showing, that will be very interesting and we’ll have to make a decision.
-But I can only say this: he’s such an outstanding man - very hard for me to imagine that anything happened,” Trump told reporters.
+But I can only say this: he’s such an outstanding man - very hard for me to imagine that anything happened,” Trump told reporters at the White House.

 The Republican president said he wanted the Senate confirmation process to play out.